cherti/screenlock-handler/README.md

 If run inside a session (e.g. via `screenlock-handler &` in your window manager config, shell-profile-files or similar), `screenlock-handler` will lock this specific session, whereas when run outside of a session (e.g. via a systemd-user-unit) it will lock all sessions, including those created after it was started.

+You can then run `loginctl lock-session` (or `loginctl lock-sessions`, if you want them all and have sufficient privileges) anywhere from your system and your session will get locked.

 ## Requirements